Local-first API client + mock server

 Native binary.
 No Electron.

 Tauri 2 shell.
 Rust core. `hyper` HTTP runtime. `rustls` for TLS.
 Embedded mock server runs in a Tokio task in the same process as the UI.
-Numbers below are illustrative until we publish measured builds beside shipping artifacts.
+Numbers below stay illustrative until published release artifacts include measured install sizes.

 StubHouse